Smooth 70s: History

 In August 2012 the station compiled a Top 70 of the 70s chart after inviting its listeners to vote for their favourite hit from the decade.
 The chart, presented on Bank Holiday Monday, 27 August, by several presenters from the main Smooth Radio station, featured ABBA's Dancing Queen as its number one.
 In September 2012 the radio industry news website Radio Today reported that Simon Bates – host of Simon Bates at Breakfast on Smooth Radio – had started to present a separate breakfast show for Smooth 70s.
 Smooth Radio did not publicise the show, but confirmed Bates was providing "a little content" when asked about the programme.
 The content was "voice tracked" from his main breakfast show.

 The station recorded its first official listening figures in October 2012, when Radio Joint Audience Research Limited (RAJAR) published the official audience figures for the third quarter of 2012.
 The statistics showed that 749,000 listeners were tuning into Smooth 70s on a regular basis.
 The final listening figures gathered for the station before it closed, and released in February 2014, showed a weekly audience of 804,000.

 Smooth Christmas returned to the Digital One multiplex as a stablemate of Smooth Radio and Smooth 70s in the lead up to Christmas 2012.

 Smooth 70s celebrated the 40th anniversary of the release of Pink Floyd's 1973 album The Dark Side of the Moon by playing it in full on the evening of 22 March 2013.

 GMG Radio was bought by Global Radio in June 2012.
 On 3 October 2013, Global announced that Smooth 70s would close.
 The announcement came within a week of Smooth's operations being relocated from Manchester to Global's headquarters in Leicester Square, London.
 Smooth 70s ceased broadcasting in the early hours of Sunday 6 October.
 Its place on national DAB was taken by Capital Xtra.

 In August 2019, nearly six years after the closure of Smooth 70s, Global resumed transmission of a 1970s music station over Digital One, with the launch of Heart 70s as a broadcast radio service (it had been operating as an online stream through Global Player since 2017).
+In September 2024, Global announced the relaunch of Smooth 70s as part of a launch of 12 new sister stations for its various networks, which would also include a Smooth 80s on national DAB.
+Smooth 70s began broadcasting on DAB in London, as well as online, on 12 September.